 Select a template

-Select a template from the list to get started with a step-by-step walkthrough.
+Select a template from the following list to start the step-by-step walkthrough.

-- Save a Power BI paginated report to OneDrive for Business or a SharePoint Online folder.
+- Save a Power BI paginated report to OneDrive for work or school or a SharePoint Online folder.

 - Export a Power BI paginated report for items in a SharePoint Online List, or for each row in an Excel Online table.